icub3d/urls/README.md

 gourl
 =====

-A URL shortener web application written to show-off concurrency in Go.
+A URL shortener framework written in Go.
+An implementation is available for Google App Engine as well.